Binaural beats have many positive benefits that have made them a hot topic lately.

 Spreading positivity connects us to others.
 When we speak and act in a negative way, we push other people away from us.
 Most people would rather be around positive people because it helps them to feel good too.
 Spreading positivity connects us to others, as well, because it shows that in some small way we care.
 Sometimes, it’s the one thing in a tough day that makes the day better for someone else.

 Spreading positivity builds support.
 The more supportive we are of others the more likely they will be supportive of us.
 On an emotional level we could all use more support.

 If you’re not in the habit of spreading positivity, try making a small gesture.
-It could be so small as complimenting someone.
+It could be so small as complimenting someone that you meet during your day.
 Or it could be bigger like buying a homeless person who is hungry a sandwich.
-Whatever it is, it will build you up while also building someone else.
+Whatever it is, it will build you up while also building up someone else.
 And anything we do to build ourselves up helps us to feel better which is the goal of self-care.
 Practice this activity as often as possible to make it a habit that will bring such great feelings in yourself that you will want to do it over and over again.

 Find the thing that you love and do it as much as possible.

 I love a lot of things.
 Of all the things I love there is nothing I love more than dancing.
 And when the music moves me, I dance.
 It usually doesn’t matter where I am.
 I’ve danced while standing in line at the grocery store.
 I’ve stopped my car to get out and dance around the car with a friend to “When Doves Cry” by Prince.
 I’ve danced “naked in my living room” as Alanis Morrisette recommends in the song “You Learn”.